alex-perea/oop-concepts/01_oop_concepts.md

 1. Modularity for easier troubleshooting
 The objects are self-contained and each piece of functionality does its thing.
 This mode allows an IT team to work on multiple objects simultaneously and minimizes the possibility that one person can duplicate the functionality of another.
 2. Reuse of code through inheritance
 This is the ability of a new class to be created, from an existing class by extending it.
-In my example I can create a class Animal
-I can create the Animal class and from this class create a variety of objects that inherit the characteristics of Animal, I can even extend the characteristics of a particular animal, For this, the Animal class should have a more generic interface, which allows a great variety of animal types to be inherited, such as eagle, snake, whale and dog. the animal interface would be like: properties: phylum, class, order, family, genus, species, color, weight, size, canRun, canJump, canSwim, canFly; methods such as: move, feed, rest
+In my example I can create the Animal class and from this class create a variety of objects that inherit the characteristics of Animal, I can even extend the characteristics of a particular animal, For this, the Animal class should have a more generic interface, which allows a great variety of animal types to be inherited, such as eagle, snake, whale and dog. the animal interface would be like: properties: phylum, class, order, family, genus, species, color, weight, size, canRun, canJump, canSwim, canFly; methods such as: move, feed, rest